svenyurgensson/zspec/Readme.md

 You need to have c++ compiler to build this project.

+Or, instead you could take compiled version from `releases` folder.

 ### Installation

-Just `make` in project folder to build executable.
+* `make` in project folder to build executable.
+* copy executable somwhere to your `PATH`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>